-Join Brad Batesole for an in-depth discussion in this video Signing up for Google Search Console, part of SEO Tools Fundamentals.
+Join Brad Batesole for an in-depth discussion in this video Signing up for Google Search Console, part of Learning SEO Tools (2015).

 - The Google Search Console is one of the most important tools you can have in your arsenal.
 I talk about Google Search Console, formerly Google Webmaster Tools, in almost every one of my courses.
 It's honestly worth the few minutes it takes to setup.
 Regardless of your size, this is a fantastic service that helps you review how your site is doing within Google search results.
 It gives you the insights into how google sees your website, both the good, and the bad, so you can make improvements.